andreeppinghaus/reports/README.md

 # CNCFlora Reports

-Just access each folder in this repository as it contains the data exported in CSV.
+Access data exported from CNCFlora in the "data" folder.

 ## License